 Finding a good mover definitely isn’t that difficult, provided you know exactly where to look.
 You can start off by surfing the web for any recommendations based on your area, budget, distance of the move etc. Go through any reviews by happy and more importantly dissatisfied customers in order to get a balanced view on the company.
 You can also question family members or friends who have moved recently to get suggestions or learn about any obstacles they encountered along the way.
-Another easier way to go about it is by visiting our website Moving Astute to find a variety of the best moving companies.

 Is it worth it to hire movers?

 Moving is a stressful time, so having a moving company take care of the majority of the heavy lifting, transportation as well as packaging, is certainly an offer few can resist.
 Unfortunately, the bill isn’t always so kind.
 If you have minimal belongings and only have to shift a couple of miles, then doing it yourself is much cheaper than hiring an entire moving crew.
 Especially if you do have the time to organize, plan and carry out tasks like packing yourself.
 But otherwise, hiring movers can really be worth it if you choose the right one.

 Is it cheaper to hire movers during the week?

 Normally, the demand for movers is greater during the weekend, due to most individuals being out of school or work.
 So the rates are a bit higher than during the weekdays.
 Depending on the season though, the rates can easily fluctuate again.